WeCARe-Workshop/wecare-workshop.github.io/_pages/participate.md

 * Only submit a three-minute video (see below)
 * Participate without presenting your position (no submissions needed).

-Please register for the workshop via the MobileHCI website: https://mobilehci.acm.org/2020/registration/.
+Please register for the workshop via the [MobileHCI website: mobilehci.acm.org/2020/registration/](https://mobilehci.acm.org/2020/registration/).
 Based on the feedback we received so far, the process may be a bit unclear.
 These are the steps required if you want to participate in the workshop, but not at the MobileHCI conference (though we highly recommend also to attend the conference ;) ):
 1. Click the link at the top of the page.
 It sends you to the registration via cvent.com.
 1. Select if you are an ACM member or not at the bottom